ucrdatacenter/ucrdatacenter.github.io/courses/SCICOGN302.md

   - create a new R project for the Psycholinguistics course
   - install the `tidyverse`, `tidytext`, `childesr`, and `qdapDictionaries` packages
+- bring your fully charged laptop to class

 # Second workshop